rohitb7/project/README.md

 # Asynchronous operations
 For asynchronous operations, there's an async_runner (check async_runner file).
 File uploads occur asynchronously now instead of using presigned URLs.
+Why preassignedUrl not for uploads?
 The choice depends on the use case.
 It's preferable not to block the client, especially for large file uploads.
 This can be controlled by a flag setting.
-This approach might increase the server's workload since files are temporarily stored on the server instead of being delegated to MinIO/S3.
+This approach will increase the server's workload since files are temporarily stored on the server instead of being delegated to MinIO/S3.
 However, essential file processing, such as data extraction using worker nodes, is a popular use case.
+Depends upon the use case!

+Task Manager, Worker pool, Workers, JobManager

+The system operates as follows:

+Task Manager Setup:

+Upon initialization, the Task Manager is configured with a pool of worker channels (workerPool) and a task queue (taskQueue) to manage tasks.
+It starts with a specified number of workers (maxWorker) and a name for identification.
+Worker Initialization:

+Workers are created and added to the worker pool during Task Manager startup.
+Each worker has its own channel for receiving tasks.
+Task Submission:

+Tasks are submitted to the Task Manager via the SubmitTask method.
+The Task Manager adds tasks to its task queue for later distribution to available workers.
+Task Distribution:

+The Task Manager's dispatch goroutine continuously listens for incoming tasks from the task queue.
+When a task is available, the Task Manager selects an idle worker channel from the worker pool.
+It dispatches the task to the selected worker's channel for execution.
+Worker Execution:

+Each worker listens for tasks on its channel.
+When a task is received, the worker executes it.
+Task Completion:

+Upon task completion, the worker becomes idle again, and its channel is returned to the worker pool for reuse.
+Job Management Integration:

+The Job Manager interacts with the Task Manager to register, remove, and cancel jobs.
+Registering a job involves submitting the task to the Task Manager for execution by the worker pool.
+Removing a job removes it from the Task Manager's internal context.
+Canceling a job cancels its associated task execution through context cancellation.
+Shutdown:

+When the Task Manager is stopped, it signals all workers to stop execution and closes its channels.
+This ensures a graceful shutdown of the Task Manager and its associated workers.

 # Synchronous operations
 File downloads occur synchronously using a presigned URL.

 # ---------------------------------------------